FREQUENTLY ASKED QUESTIONS

 How is the program structured?
 Is there an internship?

-The curriculum consists of 12 three-credit courses, a three-credit executive training program and a one-credit continuing colloquium.
+The curriculum consists of 12 three-credit courses and a four-credit executive residency program.

-The program will place a particular emphasis on the development of industry-specific job skills in the field through a combination of rigorous academic training and in-depth executive training experiences.
-The strong focus on executive training placements will permit a larger number of students to be engaged in the program at one time than might be expected in more traditional academic programs.
+The program will place a particular emphasis on the development of industry-specific job skills in the field through a combination of rigorous academic training and in-depth executive residency experiences.
+The strong focus on executive residency placements will permit a larger number of students to be engaged in the program at one time than might be expected in more traditional academic programs.

 What is the admission process?